 ICSI can be part of your IVF treatment cycle.
 The major difference with ICSI is how we achieve fertilisation: using very fine micromanipulation equipment, we inject a single sperm into each egg.
 During ICSI, sperm are selected for injection on the basis of their shape (morphology) and motility.

-ICSI is often recommended when there are no sperm in the semen, and we have to obtain them surgically from the testes.
+ICSI is often recommended when there is no sperm in the semen analysis, in which case we can attempt to obtain sperm surgically from the testes.

 What is the ICSI process?